Creating payments

 PAYMENT_COMPLETEDPayment transitions to COMPLETED.

-Triggers are project-scoped and can be created, updated, and deleted from the Forte Project's settings page in the web console.
+Triggers are project-scoped.
+Create, update, and delete them from the Forte Project's settings page in the web console.

 Open Services →